-Our promise: We won't hide behind the small print.
 We will provide you with clear terms and conditions in an easy-to-understand way.
-You will know all the costs and borrowing options available to you from the beginning to the end of your relationship with us.
-Your repayment instalments and total amount owed won't change during the contract.
+You will know all the Notice that the beginning to the end of your relationship with us.
+The Beginning to the end of your relationship with us.
+The Bekible and work with you to fin help you and keep you in control. won't change during the contract.

-Valued

-You want to be recognised and appreciated for your custom
+Valued You want to be recognised and appreciated for your custom